NullPxl/NullCTF/README.md

  * `>ctf challenge list` This is the list command that was previously mentioned, it displays the added challenges, who's working on what, and if a challenge is solved (and by who).
  ![enter image description here](https://i.imgur.com/KH5dYZr.png)

+ > NOTE: There is shorthand!  challenge -> chal/chall, add -> a, working -> w, solved -> s, (deleting challenges is on the agenda)

  * `>ctf end` Delete the ctf info from the db, and remove the role from your server.  *Must have permissions to manage channels*

 ---